BC3

-BC3 is a Paralympic boccia classification.
+BC3 is a boccia classification.
 The class is open to people with several different types of disabilities, including cerebral palsy.
 BC3 players have events open to them in boccia on the Paralympic Games program.

 Definition

 In 2008, BBC Sport defined this classification was "BC3: For players with a very severe physical disability.
 Players use an assistive device and may be assisted by a person, who will remain in the player's box but who must keep his/her back to the court and eyes averted from play" In 2008, the Australian Broadcasting Corporation defined this classification was "BC3: This category is for players with a very severe physical disability.
 Players use a device to assist them and also can be helped by a nominated person at the court.
 However the assistant must keep his/her back to the court, so they cannot give advice on where to throw or kick the next ball to get it closest to the jack."
 In 2012, the Cerebral Palsy International Sports and Recreation Association defined this classification as: "BC 3 – These athletes are also unable to hold and release a ball.
 These athletes may use a ramp and an assistant ."
 In 2012, the Great Britain Boccia Federation defined this classification as: "Players with Cerebral Palsy or other disability with locomotor dysfunction in all four limbs who are unable to throw or kick a ball into play and as such are permitted to use an assistive device such as a ramp to propel the ball into play and are supported by an assistant ('ramper')."